bjaggi/sophie/Readme.md

-# Sample Application to produce random stock data and consumers to calculate stock average in a window
+# Sample kafka Microservices to produce random stock data and consumers to calculate stock average in a window

 ## Start Kafka using docker compose or Shell Script
 docker-compose up